Allicolyer/personal-website/_posts/2019-03-15-How-to-GraphQL.markdown

 current: true
 ---

 [How to GraphQL](https://www.howtographql.com/){:target="_blank"} is a website that hosts technical tutorials about GraphQL.
-The site and the tutorials were created by Prisma, and with Novvum and Prisma, I am helping create the second version of this site
+The site and the tutorials were created by Prisma, and with Novvum and Prisma, I am helping create the second version of this site.

 ### About